-Plan Component 5 Evaluation

-- -

-Suction machines/compressors Evaluation: Met Not Met D N/A

-Comments:

-NOTE: GACHs should indicate in their water rationing plan if their

-suction machine/compressor is water cooled or not.
-When the

-equipment is water cooled, the GACH must allocate water to operate it.

-Authority:

-Title 22 CCR section 70203(c)(5)

-Visitator hygiene and hydration needs are adequately planned for Evaluation: Met Not Met D N/A

-Comments: .

-NOTE: GACHs may reasonably restrict or limit visitation if visitation Commento.

-would significantly disrupt water conservation efforts or operations.

-Authority:

-• Title 22 CCR section 70707(b)(17)

-Title 42 CFR section 482.13(h)

-Medical and surgical equipment are sterilized as needed Evaluation: Met Not Met 🗖 N/A

-Comments:

-Authority:

-Title 22 CCR sections 70739 & 70833

-Title 42 CFR section 482.51

-Planning for the prompt transfer of casualties, when necessary and Evaluation: D Met Not Met D N/A

-after preliminary medical or surgical services have been rendered, to

-Comments:

-another facility most appropriate to administer care

-NOTE: CACHe may cancel elective, non-emergency surgical, and

-NOTE: GACHs may cancel elective, non-emergency surgical, and

-interventional procedures.
-These procedures may be rescheduled until

-after a disaster, as necessary.

-A set to set to set

-Authority:

-Title 22 CCR section 70741(b)(5)
+Plan Component Evaluation Suction machines/compressors NOTE: GACHs should indicate in their water rationing plan if their Evaluation: Comments: ☐ Met ■ Not Met □ N/A suction machine/compressor is water cooled or not.
+When the equipment is water cooled, the GACH must allocate water to operate it.
+Authority: Title 22 CCR section 70203(c)(5) Visitator hygiene and hydration needs are adequately planned for Evaluation: Comments: ■ Met ■ Not Met □ N/A NOTE: GACHs may reasonably restrict or limit visitation if visitation would significantly disrupt water conservation efforts or operations.
+Authority: Title 22 CCR section 70707(b)(17) Title 42 CFR section 482.13(h) Medical and surgical equipment are sterilized as needed Evaluation: Comments: ■ Met ■ Not Met □ N/A Authority: • Title 22 CCR sections 70739 & 70833 Title 42 CFR section 482.51 Planning for the prompt transfer of casualties, when necessary and after preliminary medical or surgical services have been rendered, to Evaluation: ■ Met ■ Not Met □ N/A another facility most appropriate to administer care Comments: NOTE: GACHs may cancel elective, non-emergency surgical, and interventional procedures.
+These procedures may be rescheduled until after a disaster, as necessary.
+Authority: Title 22 CCR section 70741(b)(5)